Arschpirat/Controller-Vibrate/README.md

 ## 📄 License

-Free to use, share, and modify.
 Just don't claim it as your own.
 Be cool. 🤝

 ---